Parassingh-90/eb02-VCODE-CNS-RSA/storyboard/README.md

 ##### 2.5 Allow pitfalls:

-1. The simulator is designed for particularly smaller messages and therefore student needs to be attetntive while choosing the message to be sent.<br>
+1. The simulator is designed for particularly smaller messages and therefore student needs to be attentive while choosing the message to be sent.<br>
 2. The student have a great opportunity to try different prime number combinations to implement RSA.<br>
 3. The student need to enter different prime numbers for P and Q so attention is needed here or conclusion may differ thereafter.